|Yellow River Marsh Aquatic Preserve

 most portions of the preserve are bordered by Northwest Florida Water

 Management District lands and Eglin Air Force Base.

 Yellow River Marsh Aquatic Preserve was designated as an Aquatic Preserve in 1970.

-- The preserve consists of over 2,000 acres of
+- The aquatic preserve consists of more than 2,000 acres of

 marsh, forested wetlands and seagrass beds.
 These provide

 filtration from pollutants and serve as flood control.